nisrineelallaoui-arch/hl7-v2-cardiac-monitoring-example/README.md

 # HL7 v2 – Remote Cardiac Monitoring Example

-This repository contains a simple, end-to-end example of how HL7 v2 messages are used in a realistic hospital workflow.
+This repository contains a simple, end-to-end example of how HL7 v2 messages are used in a hospital workflow.

 The project follows a single outpatient cardiology case and focuses on how patient data, clinical orders, and diagnostic results move between systems.